garidium/g-ffl-checkout/README.md

 No. For each website, you need to have a unique API key.
 Therefore, you need to buy a unique one when integrating a new website.

 = 2.
-DOES THE API REQUEST NUMBERS TRANSFER TO THE NEXT MONTH'S USAGE? =
+DOES THE API REQUEST NUMBERS TRANSFER TO THE NEXT MONTH'S USAGE? = r
 No. Each package price is monthly.
 We provide an API request number for the purchased month.
 These numbers reset at the beginning of your package renewal date and do not transfer to the new month’s numbers.

 = 3.
 HOW DO I KNOW IF A GUN DEALER HAS FFL LICENSE OR NOT =

-g-FFL API, updates gun dealers according to the FFL database regularly.
+g-FFL API data services update weekly against the ATF database, and are updated in real-time as we receive new FFL information and documents.